gopro/labs/docs/control/notes/README.md

 ### 2.32.70 - December 12, 2024
 - Added variable $f to determine how full the SD Card is.
 Returns -1 if the SD card is ejected, or storage remaining in GBytes.
 Use $f:U for storage used in GBytes. e.g. `$PMSG="$f GB"!R`
 - Added support for printing the contents of fourCCs directly `"bitrate $BITR"` and `"Owner $OWNR"` are now supported.
+- Added SHEL - Using $SHEL=1 enables a command shell for Labs over a USB serial port.
+Every experimental, and looking for feedback.
+Connect to COM at 115200 8N1.
+All QR code command work, just type them.
+Used $ commands will report their data back to the shell, e.g. $BITR or $A or $p:T to read variables.
 - Fixed range time conditional in form >time<time(TRUE)~(FALSE) the else wasn't be processed.
 - Fixed for scripts Photo follow by a sleep.
 - Fixed WBDV red channel clipping (overflow).
+- Fixed voice control enabling in Labs

 ### 2.30.70 - November 13, 2024
 - Added *DRFT=1 for automatic clock fix.